fac27/mood-map/README.md

 # Mood-Map
 This project was the in-house project for FAC27.
-Mood Map is an app that allows you to visually record your moods or mediations so that you have something to look back on weekly, monthly, and annually.
+Mood Map is an app that allows you to visually record your moods or meditations so that you have something to look back on weekly, monthly, and annually.

 Please note: